TristanThrush/perplexity-correlations/README.md

 sampling distribution to train a fastText pretraining data filter that generalizes to new pieces of text (reccomended).

-Note that the set of LLMs can come from the kitchen sink: they can have different tokenizers, architectures, scales, pretraining data.
+Note that you can use a heterogenous set of LLMs to estimate the pretraining sampling
+distribution: they can have different tokenizers, architectures, scales, and pretraining data.
 Another essential feature here is that the number of texts can be far larger than the number of LLMs; our approach is a very high-dimensional regression approach.

 <div align="center">
   <img src="./assets/perplexity_correlations_diagram.png" alt="Perplexity Correlations diagram" width="400"/>